Mon – Sat

 Unlike many divorce attorneys in Roseville, I’m not a solo practitioner.
 As a partner at Sacramento Law Group LLP I have the resources, personnel, and attorneys of a law firm at my disposal for the benefit of my clients.
 Accordingly, my clients enjoy not only my affordable hourly rate but also the added leverage that comes with hiring a law firm over a single attorney.

 To help my clients better understand their legal options I offer free consultations at my office by appointment.
 To schedule your free consultation call (916) 250-1610 Monday through Saturday from 8 AM to 6 PM.

 How Much Will My Divorce Cost?

 Nearly everyone thinking about divorce, child support, alimony or custody wants to know how much the legal proceeding will cost.
 Unfortunately, it’s impossible to guarantee the total cost as the workload will depend on how the other party responds.
-Nevertheless, I believe in transparent billing and charge a low hourly rate of $300 per hour.
-In addition, my retainer fee is normally $3,500 which covers almost 12 hours of work at $300 per hour.
-Lastly, I accept payment by credit card to help my clients finance legal representation.
+Nevertheless, I believe in transparent billing and charge a low hourly rate of $325 per hour.
+In addition, my retainer fee is normally $1,000 for clients who pay future payments by credit card.

 Unfortunately for the payor, and quite fortunately for the recipient, California has implemented a Guideline formula for calculating child support.
 With few exceptions, this algebraic formula is heavily influenced by income and percentage of child custody.
 With that said, the consequent award can be altered in certain circumstances, but usually with the advocacy of a child support attorney and drafted memorandum of points and authorities.